hook-lang/hook/README.md

 ### Installing with Homebrew

-If you're a macOS user (works on Linux too), you can also install Hook using [Homebrew](https://brew.sh):
+If you're a macOS user, you can also install Hook using [Homebrew](https://brew.sh):

 ```
 brew tap hook-lang/hook